What is a Knowledge Base?

 Restrict access to your content

 Let’s say that support is a premium feature for your product which you want to give only to paying customer, or you have two different contents for types of customers or customer groups (example, a long-time, and a new customer).
-Then you will need a KB to provide User Access Control with added password protection which will let you restrict each customer to limited support content.
+Then you will need a Knowledge base to provide User Access Control with added password protection which will let you restrict each customer to limited support content.

 Easy documentation and Editing